Timer Memory Leaks

 bash

-# Start timer leak (5MB/second)
+# Start timer leak (each call creates 1 new timer)

-# Check active timers
+# Check active timers count

-curl http://localhost:3000/timer-leak/status
+curl http://localhost:3000/memory-leak/timer/status

 # Stop all timer leaks